Shielding of rotor noise by plates and wings: Analysis

 \section{Analysis}

-The problem of scattering by a semi-infinite plane is an old one~\cite{macdonald15}, which has been extended to include the effect of mean flow in the acoustic case~\cite{roger-moreau-kucukcoskun16}.
-We begin by presenting existing results for the problem in a form which can be incorporated into standard methods for the calculation of the acoustic far field of rotating sources.
+The problem of scattering by a plane is an old one~\cite{macdonald15,jones77}, which has been extended to include the effect of mean flow in the acoustic case~\cite{roger-moreau-kucukcoskun16}.
+We begin by presenting existing results for the problem in a form which are then incorporated into standard methods for the calculation of the acoustic far field of rotating sources.